Nikola Koljević

 Nikola Koljević (Serbian Cyrillic: Никола Кољевић; 9 June 1936 – 25 January 1997) was a Serbian politician, university professor, translator and an essayist, one of the foremost Yugoslavian Shakespeare scholars.
-In 2016, he was posthumously declared by the United Nations to be part of a criminal enterprise with extreme views toward Muslims.
+In 2016, he was posthumously declared by the International Criminal Tribunal for the former Yugoslavia to have been part of a criminal enterprise aimed at expelling Bosniaks and Bosnian Croats from Bosnia and Herzegovina during the Bosnian War.

-Koljević served as the Serb Member of the Presidency of Bosnia and Herzegovina alongside Biljana Plavšić and was the Vice President of Republika Srpska during the Bosnian War.
+Koljević served as the Serb Member of the Presidency of Bosnia and Herzegovina alongside Biljana Plavšić and was the Vice President of Republika Srpska during the Yugoslav Wars.

 Biography

 Koljević was born to a distinguished merchant family in Banja Luka, then part of the Kingdom of Yugoslavia, (now Bosnia and Herzegovina).
 His elder brother, Svetozar (1930–2016), was a renowned scholar who has written extensively on Serbian epic poetry.
 At the first multi-party elections held in 1990, he was elected as a Serb member of the Presidency of Bosnia and Herzegovina.
 In April 1992 he left the Presidency, and during the Bosnian War occupied the post of a Vice-president of Republika Srpska.
 He received the highest-ranking ordain of Republika Srpska.
 Koljević was the sole person to sign the declaration on behalf of Republika Srpska approving the Constitution of Bosnia and Herzegovina as set out in Annex 4 to the General Framework Agreement.

 Koljević's son was killed in a skiing accident in 1975.

+His daughter Bogdana Koljević Griffith is a politician and political philosopher in Serbia.

 Suicide

-On 16 January 1997, he tried to commit suicide by shooting himself in the head, and died a week later in a Belgrade hospital.
+On 16 January 1997, he tried to commit suicide by shooting himself twice in the head, and died a week later in a Belgrade hospital.